Blue Dragon Header

 • Runaway leader can be hard to stop late game

-• Some players may feel "blocked out" early
+• Some players may feel blocked out of resources early

 Who Is This Game For?